ReznoRMichael/hollow-knight-completion-check/README.md

   — **(New Tab) Collectibles**:
   ✅ Charm Notches (8).
   ✅ Grubs (46).
+  Note: Due to a bug in recent versions of Hollow Knight, Grubs #33 and #34 (The Collector/Tower of Love) are not marked as released correctly in the save file.
+As a workaround for this bug, when Grub #32 is detected as released, #33 and #34 are automatically marked as released too in this app.
   ✅ Whispering Roots (15).
   ✅ Relics - Wanderer's Journal (14).
   ✅ Relics - Hallownest Seal (17).